How to make Tamagoyaki – Japanese Egg Omelets

 Japanese Egg Omelets in the Oven

-How To Make Tamagoyaki - Japanese Egg Omelets 13
+How to make Tamagoyaki - Japanese Egg Omelets 13

 Preheat your oven to 325°F (165°C), a moderate heat to gently coax the eggs into forming the plush layers we desire.
 While the oven hums away, whisk together your eggs, a touch of sugar for a subtle sweetness that is characteristic of tamagoyaki, a dash of soy for depth, and perhaps a sprinkle of mirin for a gentle tang.
 The ratios are not set in stone; they dance to the tune of personal taste, much like a melody varies with each musician’s rendition.